|logic||category theory||type theory|

 Coherent logic also satisfies a definability theorem: if a relation can be constructed in every Set-model of a coherent theory , in a natural way, then that relation is named by some coherent formula in .
 See chapter 7 of Makkai-Reyes or D3.5.1 in Sketches of an Elephant.

 It follows that if a morphism of coherent theories (i.e. an interpretation of one coherent theory in another) induces an equivalence of their categories of models in , then it is a Morita equivalence of theories (i.e. induces an equivalence of classifying toposes, hence an equivalence of categories of models in all Grothendieck toposes).
-This is called the conceptual completeness theorem; see 7.1.8 in Makkai-Reyes or D3.5.9 in Sketches of an Elephant].
+This is called conceptual completeness; see 7.1.8 in Makkai-Reyes or D3.5.9 in Sketches of an Elephant.
 (Note, though, that two coherent theories can have equivalent categories of models in without being Morita equivalent, if the former equivalence is not induced by a morphism of theories; see for instance D3.5.4 in the Elephant.)

 However, here is a property which one might expect coherent theories to have, but which they do not.

-Sometimes coherent logic is called geometric logic, but that term now more commonly used for the analogous fragment of infinitary logic which allows disjunctions over arbitrary sets (though still only finitary conjunctions).
+Sometimes coherent logic is called geometric logic, but that term is now more commonly used for the analogous fragment of infinitary logic which allows disjunctions over arbitrary sets (though still only finitary conjunctions).
 See geometric logic.